 5. In the node information, check the required inputs.
 Since Set Visibility needs to take an Object, select the cube object from the Hierarchy panel and drag it to the Visual Scripting panel.
 This will create the cube object node automatically.

 6. Set the visibility value.
 There is a checkbox next to the Value of Visibility On.
-Check/ unchecked it to set the value to true (visible) or false (invisible).
+Select or deselect it to set the value to true (visible) or false (invisible), respectively.

 Link the Nodes

-- Link the Begin output of Facial Movement Detection to the Enter input of Set Visibility, link the Entity output of Cube to the Target input of Set Visibility, and then unchecked the box next to the Visibility On input of Set Visibility.
+- Link the Begin output of Facial Movement Detection to the Enter input of Set Visibility, link the Entity output of Cube to the Target input of Set Visibility, and then deselect the checkbox next to the Visibility On input of Set Visibility.

 2. Add a new Set Visibility node in order to make the cube visible when the mouth is closed.
 Link the newly added nodes accordingly and select the Visibility On checkbox this time.
 You can move the nodes around to clean up and organize your interface.